Python – Tuple Methods

 - Tuples do not have methods like

-keyword to check if a value exists before callingindex()
+inkeyword to check if a value exists before callingindex()to avoid errors.

 Example: